My Kids and I Had the Talk -- About Adverse Selection

 Definitely.

-So, basically, the kind of person who wants to become president is power hungry, money hungry, and loves to boss people around.
+So, basically, the kind of person who wants to become president is power hungry, money hungry, craves the spotlight, and loves to boss people around.

 I mean, we're basically describing a sociopath, right?